(First published July 2018) Updated November 2024, October 2025.

 The reversal: (find the cause of the psr’s, not by asking why, but by imagining what I would see if I didn’t do psr’s to myself.)

-Because poor me if I didn’t (feel this tension caused by predicting failure and fix it with eating),
+Because poor me if I didn’t (magnify my tension by predicting failure and fix it by eating),

 I’m afraid I’ll see I’m in the pain of failing to ignore distractions, (which occur at the end of my thought that forms my true response; that wording is coming 4 lines below)